Whether You’re New to Medicare or Not, Know Your Medicare Options

 And, Advantage plans typically offer services beyond traditional Medicare.
-Many cover prescriptions like Part D Prescription Drug plans do, and add benefits for dental care, eyeglasses and hearing aids.
-Some even offer health club benefits, and they can also limit your annual out-of-pocket costs.
+Most cover prescriptions like Part D Prescription Drug plans do, and add benefits for dental care, eyeglasses and hearing aids.
+Some even offer health club benefits, and they also all limit your annual out-of-pocket costs.
 With traditional Medicare, there is no limit on how much you could end up spending for Medicare’s deductibles and co-insurance or co-payments.

 Because most people have several Medicare Advantage plans available where they live, please click here to arrange a consultation at no charge.
 One of our licensed Personal Benefits Manager will research your options and contact you to explain your choices.
 We’ll do the research first to make it quick and easy for you to compare those options.
 Of course, there’s no obligation, and we only work with insurance companies that have earned high rankings for financial stability from independent rating organizations like A.M.
 Best.

 If you do choose an Advantage plan, you have a 10-day grace period in which to cancel with the insurance company and receive a refund.
 You also have a chance to switch Advantage plans each year.
 Or, you may leave an Advantage plan and return to traditional Medicare during annual enrollment from October 15 through December 7.